lofcz/macenet/README.md

 - `Noise` - represents default bias toward randomly considering an annotator more or less reliable.
 - `Restarts` - the amount of times we run the algorithm.
 As this is an EM-based technique, when oscillating efficiency and maximization steps we can diverge more and more.
 - `Iterations` - the amount of times EM steps will be run, both steps are considered as one iteration.
+- `Callbacks` - in case of need to track the progress, you can listen for it here.
+Note that this blocks the execution, avoid slow logic here.

 ## Control Labels